Eggplant Parmesan, or eggplant parmigiana, is a classic Italian dish.

 Sicilian style eggplant parmesan has two characteristics that differentiate it from other versions:

-- The eggplants are fried “in purity”, that is, without dipping them in egg, flour or breadcrumbs.
+- The eggplants are fried “in purity”, without being dipped in egg, flour or breadcrumbs.

-- Sicilian parmesan is made up of a few simple ingredients: only eggplants, tomato sauce and basil and a sprinkling of cheese (grated parmesan or caciocavallo cheese).
+- Sicilian Parmesan is made with very simple ingredients: eggplant, tomato sauce, fresh basil and a sprinkling of parmesan or caciocavallo cheese.

 What Is Eggplant Parmesan?

 Eggplant Parmesan, also called simply parmigiana or eggplant parmigiana, is a side dish made with eggplant (of course), tomato puree and lots of parmesan cheese.

 We said that it is a side dish, that is true, but parmigiana can also be brought to the table as a single dish since it is a rich recipe.

 These are the main ingredients you need for this Eggplant Parmesan.